What are PFAS?

 • The European Commission DG Environment and ECHA published a report on the use of PFAS and fluorine-free alternatives in fire-fighting foams in 2020.

 • ECHA submitted a proposal to restrict the use of PFAS in fire-fighting foams in January 2022.
-The opinion of ECHA’s scientific committees is due in 2023.
-The EU Member States and the European Commission will then make the final decision on the restriction.
+EU Member States and the European Commission will make the final decision on the restriction.
+Up to date information on the status of the proposal is available on ECHA’s website.

 4. EPA-funded PFAS research